Should We Train Scientific Generalists?: Training Scientific Generalists

 As a means to stimulate discussion, but as an idea unto its own as well, I propose the following: the creation of a new graduate program, roughly analogous in structure to an MD/PhD, where in addition to the normal research requirements for completing a PhD, students complete 5 or more qualifying examinations in subjects of their choosing.
-For adequately prepared students, I believe that after completion of the requirements for their home department in their first or second year, students would be able pass 4 additional qualifying examinations over the course of 2-3 years, after which they would resume their PhD research and complete their degree.\footnote{Over 60 years ago, in the essay ``The Education of a Scientific Generalist,'' Hendrik Bode, Frederick Mosteller, John Tukey, and Charles Winsor argued for a program of similar breadth, but at the undergraduate level \cite{tukey}.
-One wonders what their reaction would be to the current proposal given the enormous growth of science in the intervening decades.}\\
+For adequately prepared students, I believe that after completion of the requirements for their home department in their first or second year, students would be able pass 4 additional qualifying examinations over the course of 2-3 years, after which they would resume their PhD research and complete their degree.\\

 The choice of the qualifying examination as the focal point for this program is that it encapsulates the basic vocabulary of a field, the core knowledge required to conduct in depth research.
 The aim of this program is emphatically \emph{not} to train researchers who have in depth, specialized knowledge of 5 different subjects-- that would be an unreasonable, if not outright impossible goal.
 Rather, the aim is to train students who understand the culture, the basic tools, and broad perspectives of multiple subjects, so that they can contribute to strengthening the very foundations of the scientific establishment. \\